tommus/limbo/README.md

 }
 ```

-2. Use based classes to accomplish MVP driven architecture.
+### Use based classes to accomplish MVP driven architecture

 Example view for activity: